skiselev/mb386sx-rc2016/README.md

 * Use Dallas DS12885 RTC/NVRAM (aka CMOS) with a CR2032 battery instead of Motorola MC146818 with a NiCad battery.
 This reduces the likliehood of motherboard damage due to a leaking battery.
 A more modern RTC IC also reduces the number of components
 * Use SST39SF010A Flash ROM instead of an EPROM or OTP ROM.
 The Flash ROM is in-circuit programmable, allowing BIOS and BIOS extension upgrades.
 It has a bigger 128 KiB capacity, all of which is mapped to the CPU memory.
 The SST39SF010A is a currently manufactured part
 * Use PS/2 compatible keyboard controller, VIA VT82C42N or similar.
 The motherboard implements a dual PS/2 port with both keyboard and mouse signals.
-A PS/2 keyboard/mouse spliter cable can be used to connect both a keyboard and a mouse.
-This functionality has not been tested yet
+A PS/2 keyboard/mouse splitter cable can be used to connect both a keyboard and a mouse.
 * Use ATX case compatible mounting holes placement.
 Implement ATX power supply power on circuit.
 This allows using the motherboard with more modern ATX cases and power supplies
 * Use DIP-8 / half-can crystal oscillators for the CPU and FPU clocks.
 This removes the need for a difficult to get clock synthesizer IC used in the original motherboard, while still allowing changing the CPU and the FPU clock by switching the oscillators
 * Implement headers for the CPU.
 The CPU can be either installed on a [386SX Universal Socket Adapter](https://github.com/skiselev/i386sx-socket), or soldered down on the motherboard
+* On board disagnostic LEDs, Power, and Reset switches

 ![Alsea River 386SX - Assembled Board](images/Alsea_River-386SX-Assembled_Board.jpg)